U53RW4R3/SCPA/SCPA Phases/Cryptography/Symmetric/Algorithms/Modern Ciphers/XOR/Simple XOR.md

 \end{flalign}
 $$

 Make a table to simplify the conversion.
+Just to confirm from the binary placeholders of 1's to get the sum total.

 <html>
 	<body>
 		<table>
             <th align="center" colspan="4">
-                P = 5
+                Plaintext (P) = 5
             </th>
 			<th align="center" colspan="4">
-                K = 10
+                Key (K) = 10
             </th>
             <tr>
                 <td>8</td>